 Commodity market fluctuations are usually closely related to economic fluctuation cycles, futures prices are also included.
 Besides, the futures market is an open market closely linked to international markets.
 Therefore, the price fluctuations in the futures market are not only affected by the fluctuation cycle of the national economy, but also affected by the global economy.

 Commodity futures trading is closely related to the financial and currency markets.
-The fluctuation of interest rate and exchange rate directly affect the future price of household products.
+For general merchandise suppliers, the fluctuation of interest rate and exchange rate directly affect the future price of household products.

 (1) Interest rate

 For speculative futures traders, margin interest is the main cost of their transactions.
 Therefore, the fluctuation of interest rates will directly affect the transaction costs of futures traders.
 If interest rates increase, the transaction cost will increase, and speculators’ risks will also increase.
 In addition, it will reduce futures speculative trading and reduce trading volume.
 If interest rates decrease, futures speculation will also decrease, and trading volume will increase.

 The interest rate adjustment is a macro-control method for countries to tighten or expand the economy.
 Changes in interest rates have a greater impact on financial derivatives transactions, but have a smaller impact on commodity futures.